vsyrjala/linux/dim.rst

 cherry-pick *commit-ish* [*git cherry-pick arguments*]
 ------------------------------------------------------

-Improved git cherry-pick version which also scans drm-intel-nightly for any mentions of the cherry-picked commit.
-Should be used when cherry-pick from -next to -fixes to make sure all fixups are picked, too.
+Improved git cherry-pick version which also scans drm-tip picked, too.
 In dry-run mode/-d only the patch list is generated.

 cherry-pick-fixes
 -----------------